 Many people have only experienced collusive, combative, or no alliance at all.

-The therapist must restore collaboration without losing intensity or becoming combative.
+The therapist seeks to establish collaboration without losing intensity or becoming combative.

 Mind Mapping: A way to Work with Process

 The brain’s hardwired ability to track what another person thinks, feels, wants, and intends.
-Mind Mapping is a survival function reveals desire and deception.
+Mind Mapping is a survival function.

-Traumatic mind mapping occurs when reading another person’s mind is itself traumatic.
+Traumatic mind mapping occurs when mapping another person’s mind is itself traumatic.

 Normal marital sadism is very common and almost never addressed in conventional couples therapy.